gerrgg/cofi-backend/README.md

 - Add the ability to reorder videos
 - Fix video's code to only show a USER's videos when they log in
 - Try connect all click events to a key and updates shortcuts
+- Mute button doesnt currently mute, only makes it really quiet